Emily Cho, BES, EPt

 Since then, I further explored my areas of interest in greater depth through ECO Canada’s environmental internship

 program for Communications and Public Awareness, and regional workshops.

 How was your experience with ECO Canada’s employment program?

 The EYC program, combined with a very capable and caring mentor, has truly made my internship experience valuable and enjoyable.
 At my first year-long work placement, I have learned a great deal of transferable skills, made real connections with community members, and gained insight into my career goals.

 What attracted you to Environmental Professional (EP) Certification and the EPt designation?

-What benefits have you experience from participating in the EPt program?
+What benefits have you experienced from participating in the EPt program?